prudvikeshav/Kubernetes-Challenges/Challange 4/README.md

 6. **Verify Redis Cluster Initialization**

-   Ensure that the Redis cluster is correctly initialized and running:
+   Confirm that the Redis cluster is properly initialized:

    ```bash
    kubectl exec -it redis-cluster-0 -- redis-cli cluster info